awsdocs/aws-codecommit-user-guide/doc_source/how-to-tag-repository-list.md

-# View Tags for a Repository<a name="how-to-tag-repository-list"></a>
+# View tags for a repository<a name="how-to-tag-repository-list"></a>

 Tags can help you identify and organize your AWS resources and manage access to them\.
-For tips on using tags, see the [AWS Tagging Strategies](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/) post on the *AWS Answers* blog\.
-For examples of tag\-based access policies, see [Example 5: Deny or Allow Actions on Repositories with Tags](auth-and-access-control-iam-identity-based-access-control.md#identity-based-policies-example-5)\.
+For more information about tagging strategies, see [Tagging AWS Resources](https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html)\.
+For examples of tag\-based access policies, see [Example 5: Deny or allow actions on repositories with tags](auth-and-access-control-iam-identity-based-access-control.md#identity-based-policies-example-5)\.

-## View Tags for a Repository \(Console\)<a name="how-to-tag-repository-list-console"></a>
+## View tags for a repository \(console\)<a name="how-to-tag-repository-list-console"></a>

 You can use the CodeCommit console to view the tags associated with a CodeCommit repository\.